Single feature plugins often require nothing more than the right code snippet to replace them. We have an increasing library to choose from.

 Yes.
 Simply search the WordPress repository and see for yourself!

-Add code snippets that will enahnce your performance
+Add code snippets that will enhance your performance.

-You are fully protected by our 100% Money Back Guarantee.
-If you don’t like our products over the next 14 days, then we will gladly refund your money.
-No questions asked!
+You are fully protected by our 100% money back guarantee.
+If you don’t like our products over the next 14 days, we will refund you.
+We only ask why, so we can keep improving!

 Co-founder, Code Snippets